vegaprotocol/specs/protocol/0057-TRAN-transfers.md

   - If I do not have enough funds to pay transfer and fees, the transfer is cancelled.
   - The fees are being paid into the infrastructure pool
 - As a user I can do a transfer from a vested account to a general account held by the same key without incurring any fees (<a name="0057-TRAN-066" href="#0057-TRAN-066">0057-TRAN-066</a>).
-- As a user I can do a transfer from a vested account to another account that isn't general account for my key but in this case transfer fees are incurred (<a name="0057-TRAN-069" href="#0057-TRAN-069">0057-TRAN-069</a>).
+- If a user transfers funds from their vested account to any valid account other than their general account for that asset, they will incur fees.
+This includes accounts not owned by the user. (<a name="0057-TRAN-069" href="#0057-TRAN-069">0057-TRAN-069</a>).
 - As a user, I **can not** transfer a quantum amount less than `transfer.minTransferQuantumAmount` from any of the valid accounts excluding a vested account (<a name="0057-TRAN-067" href="#0057-TRAN-067">0057-TRAN-067</a>).
 - As a user, I **can** transfer a quantum amount less than `transfer.minTransferQuantumAmount` from a vested account if and only if I transfer the full balance (<a name="0057-TRAN-068" href="#0057-TRAN-068">0057-TRAN-068</a>).
 - As a user, when I initiate a delayed transfer, the funds are taken from my account immediately (<a name="0057-TRAN-008" href="#0057-TRAN-008">0057-TRAN-008</a>)